 $5,435,312

-For a change, the actors were surprisingly cast against their type in this historic motion picture that has been included on Time's list of the 100 greatest films of the 20th century and Empire's compilation of the 500 greatest movies of all time.
+Breaking typecasting norms, the cast delivers unforgettable performances in this legendary film, which has earned spots on Time's list of the 100 greatest films of the 20th century and Empire's compilation of the 500 greatest movies of all time.

 AdventureBiographyDrama